Jessica Hook -- Orangeburg

-Due to COVID-19 restrictions, the family is requesting no visitation at the home; however, friends may call her brother, Mr. Larry Sanders, at 803-614-2701 or Simmons Funeral Home and Crematory of Orangeburg.
+Due to COVID-19, the family requests that you do not visit the residence; however, condolences may be expressed to her brother, Mr. Larry Sanders, at (803) 614-2701, or Simmons Funeral Home and Crematory of Orangeburg.

 Post a comment as